JAndrassy/WiFiEspAT/README.md

 * `init` command to set the Serial interface used for communication
 * `setPersistent` to set the remembering of the following WiFi connection (see the SetupPersistentWiFiConnection.ino tool example)
+* `setAutoConnect` to set the automatic connection to remembered WiFi AP (see the SetupPersistentWiFiConnection.ino tool example)
 * `scanNetworks` optionally can be called with array of type `WiFiApData[]` to fill
 * `SSID` optionally can be called with char array to fill (see PrintPersistentSettings.ino tool example)
 * `dhcpIsEnabled` to determine if DHCP or static IP is used (see PrintPersistentSettings.ino tool example)